agraul/uyuni-rfc/accepted/0000-uyuni-microos-management.md

 - `util.mgr_switch_to_venv_minion`

 ### Unsupported Internal States
+Not all internal states we have make sense on SL Micro.

+- `appstreams.configure` - only useful for RHEL systems
+- `cocoattest.requestdata`- only supports SLES 15 SP6
+- `bootstrap.autoinstall` - Uyuni might not know that it targets a transactional system but this state would only work with `transactional_update.apply`
 - `rebootifneeded` - The way this is written is incompatible with transactional systems
-- `appstreams.configure` - only useful for RHEL systems
-- REVIEW `bootstrap.autoinstall` - Uyuni does not know that it targets a transactional system but this state only works with `transactional_update.apply`

 ### Configurable States (`java.salt_custom_states_use_transactional_update`)
 -   `custom`
 -   `custom_groups`
 -   `custom_org`
 -   `recurring`
 -   `remotecommands`

-#### Required Changes
+### Required Changes
 - Extract installation steps in `cocoattest` to a `cocoattest.prereq`
 - Extract `dmidecode` installation steps in `hardware.profileupdate` to `hardware.prereq`

-### TODO
+### Still TODO
 - `scap` NOTE: `remediate=True` is likely OS-altering
+- `configuration.deploy_files` depends on the location a file is placed.
+For `/etc`, both ways are often okay.

 ## Automatic reboots during bootstrapping
+Uyuni bootstraps new systems through different mechanism: `state.apply` over Salt SSH, running a bash script, or by reacting to a newly connected Salt Minion.
+During the bootstrap procedure, Uyuni installs the Salt Bundle on the client.
+This requires a reboot of transactional systems.

+### `state.apply` over Salt SSH
+This is the mechanism used when users navigate to "Systems > Bootstrapping" in the WebUI.

-When bootstrapping a new system, Uyuni relies on information present on the client system to know what kind of system it is.
+Uyuni targets the new system with Salt SSH and always uses `state.apply` to apply the `bootstrap` state.
+This is required because Uyuni relies on information collected on the client system to know what kind of system it is.
 This includes finding out if the new system is a transactional system.
-Bootstrapping happens with Salt SSH and `state.apply`.
-The bootstrap SLS file contains logic to install our Salt Minion package correctly on both traditionally-managed and transactional systems.
+The `bootstrap`state install our Salt Bundle package correctly on both traditionally-managed and transactional systems.

-The bootstrap SLS file installs the Salt Minion package into the next snapshot.
-We need to reboot the Minion after installing this package.
+Triggering a reboot over Salt SSH has one problem: rebooting before Salt finishes loses the job data of the `bootstrap` state.
+This can be avoided by systemd feature called "Inhibitor Lock", which can delay a shutdown request while Salt SSH runs.

 ### Add Inhibitor Lock to Salt SSH
 Applications can set _inhibitor locks_ to block or delay system shutdown and sleep states.
 Salt SSH sets a _delay_ inhibitor lock to stop the system from rebooting immediately.
 Salt SSH has time to return job results back to the Salt Master, unless it takes longer than _InhibitDelayMaxSecs_.
 This config setting is specified in `logind.conf(5)` and can't be overridden by Salt SSH.
 The default is 5 seconds.
+When Salt SSH requires more than 5 seconds to return the job data, we still lose it and can't proceed with the bootstrapping procedure.

-### Request a reboot without delay
+### Request a reboot

-With a delay lock taken, `bootstrap/init.sls` can request a reboot from systemd from the main process.
-The reboot will be delayed until Salt SSH execution terminates and releases the lock.
+With a delay inhibitor lock taken, the `bootstrap` state requests a reboot from systemd.
+Systemd will accept the request immediately but delay the shutdown until the Salt SSH execution terminates and releases the inhibitor lock.

+### Bootstrap script
+The bootstrap bash script already handles rebooting the system after installing the Salt Bundle.

+### "Salt-initiated" bootstrap
+This method is used by users with large environments.
+They often have their own custom OS images and want to bootstrap new systems with little manual intervention.

+This bootstrap only needs to install the Salt Bundle when it is executed with the Salt Minion from the distribution.
+As part of the bootstrap procedure, a Salt highstate will replace the installed Salt Minion package with our Salt Bundle package.
+Users are advised to include the Salt Bundle into their OS images to avoid the reboot after switching from the distribution's Salt Minion to Salt Bundle.

 # Bug Fixes
 ## Make state functions available for transactional systems

--   `service.enabled`: currently needs dbus, we need a way that does not require dbus for enabling the service
--   `service.disabled` currently needs dbus, we need a way that does not require dbus for enabling the service
+`service.enabled` and `service.disabled` currently need a dbus connection.
+Dbus is not available inside a transaction since transactions must not be able to break the live system.

+The `service`state module will be changed to work without a dbus connection for these operations.

 # Drawbacks
 [drawbacks]: #drawbacks

 Why should we **not** do this?
 * More work for us maintaining SLS files with the new layout, as we need to think were to put different states
-*
+* We don't know if all features need to work for transactional systems since they are managed differently.

 # Alternatives
 [alternatives]: #alternatives

-- What other designs/options have been considered?
-- What is the impact of not doing this?
+- Full control over custom states for the user.
+Requires changes to the WebUI / API and database schema.
+This is something we could do later if the global config approach is not enough.
+- Support for two system states ("live" and "next") in the database, WebUI and API.
+This would allow users to know not only what the current live system looks like, but also how it will look like after a reboot.
+This is a lot of work, everything expects a system to be in a singular state all the time.
+- Make sure a small subset of SLS files work on transactional systems and document the rest as unsupported.

 # Unresolved questions
 [unresolved]: #unresolved-questions